Where is the SAMBA+ configuration file (smb.conf)?

 Can SAMBA+ and SSSD be installed on the same system?

 Yes.
-You can use sssd and sernet-samba together, but you cannot install the sssd-ad package (which does not make sense together with winbindd anyway).
+You can use sssd and sernet-samba together.
+Only in SAMBA+ versions prior 4.16.0 and SAMBA+ for Debian based systems you cannot install the sssd-ad package (which does not make sense together with winbindd anyway).
 The sssd package is a meta package that requires all sssd packages, so please go ahead with the sssd-common and the desired sssd-($backend) packages only instead of the sssd package.

 SAMBA+ does not support dmapi.
 Can I re-build with dmapi support?